augustocadini/cpp_callback_swift_ios/README.md

 # cpp_swift_ios

-Sample project to make a callback function from C++ to Swift.
+Sample project to use C++ code on Swift and make callback function from C++ to Swift.